Skip Navigation

 In 1963, Mr. Ed Basha recognized the need for extensive repairs on the school building.
 He built a new school on property he obtained on West Galveston Street.
 The new school opened in 1964, with the name Basha added to the title.
 The school was dedicated in a special ceremony by the Bishop in front of the new classrooms.
 Then, Mr. Adolph Weinberg financed the construction of a convent on the grounds adjacent to the school.
 The Sisters of Charity of Seton Hill maintained a strong presence in the school throughout the years.

-In recent years, more improvements have taken place on campus.
-First, the Ramada was enclosed and is now a cafeteria.
-In 2018, Shea Homes completed a multi-million dollar renovation.
-St. Mary-Basha Catholic School continues to flourish as a center of spiritual and academic learning in our community.
+Today, St. Mary-Basha Catholic School continues to flourish as a center of spiritual and academic learning in our community.
 We are still a beacon to young families who want the best well-rounded education for their children.
 Critical thinking skills are emphasized through our rigorous academic curriculum.
-Students are exposed to state of the art technology and can participate in various co-curricular activities.
-We proudly serve over 400 students in grades preschool through eighth.
-We are accredited by the Western Catholic Educational Association with highest commendation.
+Students are exposed to state-of-the-art technology and can participate in various co-curricular activities.
+We proudly serve over 400 students in grades preschool through eighth and are accredited by the Western Catholic Educational Association with highest commendation.